 - And the Anti-Shock Spring could be the Shock Spring, or referred to by its brand name such as Incabloc

-Function of the Parts
+Function of the Parts in an Anti-Shock System

 The spring is usually made out of brass, or a similar metal with elastic properties.
 It needs to be strong enough to absorb any shock and then return the Cap Stone and Chaton back into place

-The Cap Stone is made out of synthetic ruby (aluminium oxide).
+The Cap Stone is made out of synthetic ruby (aluminum oxide).
 It is curved at the top and flat on the bottom with a highly polished surface.
 It is immediately recognisable as it does not have a pivot hole in it.
 This holds the oil in place and in most modern watches is coated in a material (usually Fixadrop/Epilame) to prevent the oil spreading.
 It sits on top of the Chaton and is held in place by the Anti-Shock Spring and also to the Balance Staff Jewel through the capillary action of the oil

 Balance Staff Jewel and Chaton